-SP4: Place - Our Centres, Sites and Workspaces
+SP4: Place - Our Town Centres, Sites, Homes and Workspaces

 For the local economy to be successful Aldershot and Farnborough must be attractive and desirable places to live, work and visit.
-The SEF will therefore support the council's ongoing programme of regeneration in Aldershot and Farnborough to both encourage economic recovery and improve the quality of life for residents and workforce over the longer term.
+The SEF will therefore support the council's ongoing programme of regeneration in Aldershot and Farnborough to both encourage economic recovery and improve the quality of life for residents and the workforce over the medium to longer term.

 The local economy will also be better placed to thrive and grow if the right range, choice and mix of employment land, sites for commercial development, and high-quality, flexible workspaces are created, managed and maintained.